Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 - Identify revenue concentration patterns across the campaign portfolio
 - Classify campaigns by monetization efficiency and observed value quality
 - Detect campaigns with strong delayed LTV that would be misclassified by Day 0 metrics alone
-- Build a strategic segmentation framework for portfolio-level decision making
+- Build a heuristic segmentation framework for portfolio-level prioritization

 ## Tech Stack